9 Signs That Your Dog Loves You

 Leaning on You: Seeking Comfort and Security

 If your dog leans against you, it's often a sign they are seeking comfort or reassurance.
-This behavior shows they trust you enough to guard and protect them in moments of need.

 • Seeking Physical Contact: Leaning is a way for dogs to feel closer and more secure with their owner.